abhimanyupallavisudhir/chit/README.md

+Don't use this, it is sub-optimal.
+Use https://github.com/karthink/gptel in emacs instead.

 # chit

 `chit` is a git-analogous system for managing LLM chat conversations in a Jupyter notebook.
 Install as `pip install chitgpt`.